What are the Key Features in a Performance Management system?August 7, 2018

 - Posibillity to Setting Clear Goals: You need to be able to set clear goals for your employees and be able to establish timeframes for these goals.
 This allows you to communicate in a two-way process with each employee, setting the goals and reviewing their performance based on how the goals are achieved.
 It’s easy for them to see what they have to do, and it’s even easier for you to analyze their performance.

-Providing constructive and positive feedback: There should be no such thing as ‘negative’ feedback in performance management systems.
+- Providing constructive and positive feedback: There should be no such thing as ‘negative’ feedback in performance management systems.
 Telling someone, they’re doing a bad job won’t help anyone.
 Instead, when people aren’t up to scratch, you should provide constructive feedback through this system.
 Tell them what’s going wrong, and how they can improve to boost their performance.
 On the other hand, you should also praise employees when they do good work and achieve all their goals.
+You should try predefined templates for Structured Feedback

-Identifying training opportunities: Another key feature in a performance management system is that you should identify any training opportunities for your employees.
+- Identifying training opportunities: Another key feature in a performance management system is that you should identify any training opportunities for your employees.
 As you analyze their workflow, it can become apparent that someone lacks in one particular area, which you can provide training for.
-You flag this up, communicate with them, and set them up to go on a course where they can train and develop their skills.
+You flag this up, communicate with them, and set them up to go on a course where they can train and Create an Individual Employee Growth Plan.
 By being supportive of your employees, you end up making them better, and this benefits your company on the whole.

 What are the theories related to performance appraisal?